 What are Escrow Users?

 Escrow Users are not typical users of the system.
-Escrow users are ones that are assigned an "Escrow role" by the site key user.
+Escrow users are assigned an "Escrow role" by the site key user.
 For more about this role, please visit SiteKey.

 How does Escrow work?